janearc/cooking/recipes/granola/README.md

 Some vegans don't feel strongly about honey, and I consider myself to be someone who feels strongly enough about honey to have learned how to make granola for myself, but not strongly enough to "avoid" honey-containing items if I need food at e.g., a gas station on a road trip.

+Don't start making your own granola if you want to ever enjoy store-bought granola again.
+I had a "favourite brand" and everything, and I just can't anymore.

 That having been said, let's explain how granola works.

 how to granola